 He is married to the former Diana Cumming Kendrick of Sheridan, Wyoming.
 They met in the White House the first week of the Bush Administration when she was executive assistant to Boyden Gray, counsel to President Bush.
-They have a daughter, Ellyson, born in Houston in September 1993.
+Their daughter, Elly, is a student at Stanford University.

 Mr Untermeyer is the author of two volumes of memoirs of the Reagan-Bush era, When Things Went Right (Texas A&M University Press, 2013) and Inside Reagan’s Navy (Texas A&M University Press, 2015).
 He has also published How Important People Act: Behaving Yourself in Public (Bright Sky Press, 2014).
 A third volume of memoirs, Zenith: The Presidency of George HW Bush, will appear in late 2016.